History of Everton F.C.: Move to Goodison Park

 After winning the league for the first time, the Everton Committee and President John Houlding became embroiled in deep and bitter conflict.
 Houlding originally rented Anfield from the Orrell family and sublet to Everton FC.
 In 1885 Houlding bought the land from Orrel and rented directly to Everton FC.
 The Liberal-leaning committee viewed Conservative councillor Houlding as having a personal financial and political agenda and there was disagreement over the club's business model and the issue of selling refreshments, to which Houlding had sole rights.
 Houlding had increased the club's rent by 150% after the 1889–90 season to £250 per annum.
 John Orrell, who owned the adjacent land, then attempted to legally run a road through the new main stand to access his land.
 This would require Everton to buy both Anfield and Orrell's land or to rent both.
 Everton committee members accused Houlding of knowing of the legal right of way and allowing the new stand to be built.
 The committee wanted Houlding to negotiate on the combined Anfield and Orrell's land rent of £370 or the purchase of both, but were told the rental fee was non-negotiable.
 Houlding refused to give Everton FC a contractual rental lease.
+The governance issue was compounded by the overt political disagreements held between the Houlding faction (most of whom were involved in the city's Conservative Party) and the 'dissenters' on the club committee (which contained men actively involved in Liberal politics in the north end of Liverpool).
+The backdrop for the dispute within the club was the struggle for power in the city council chambers between a previously dominant Tory Party struggling to hang onto political control of Liverpool and a resurgent local Liberal Party, and there is a clear sense that the club dispute was caught up in that struggle and added to it.

 Houlding attempted to hijack the club by incorporating another company, The Everton Football Club and Athletic Grounds Limited in January 1892 and seeking to get it registered as the official club in March 1892.
 Everton were still occupying and playing at Anfield, and Houlding sought to take over Everton's fixtures and position in the Football League.
 The Football League would not recognise Houlding's new company as Everton, resulting in his changing the name to Liverpool F.C. and Athletic Grounds Ltd in June 1892, creating Liverpool F.C.
 The distrust between Houlding and the Everton Committee resulted in Everton abandoning their substantial ground at Anfield and moving to Goodison Park on the north side of Stanley Park, issuing 5,000 shares as they did so, giving the directors a 6% stake in the club.
 Everton played their last match at Anfield on 18 April 1892 vs. Bolton Wanderers A new company, The Everton Football Club Limited, was incorporated on 14 June 1892.